Resources for family and domestic violence support services

 National Domestic Violence Order Scheme - The National Domestic Violence Order Scheme aims to better protect victims and their families.
 Existing state and territory laws protecting victims and affected family members from domestic violence have not changed.
 Local police will enforce the conditions regardless of where the DVO was issued.

 Restraining orders - applications for a Family Violence Restraining Order (FVRO) are made through the Magistrates Court.
-Legal Aid's Interim Family Violence Restraining Order guide provides a comprehensive informaiton about obtaining a FVRO.
+Legal Aid's Interim Family Violence Restraining Order guide provides comprehensive information about obtaining a FVRO.

 Family Violence Restraining Orders explained by Legal Aid WA